 - Use bulleted points to make the report very readable

-- Double check to include the right date, subject, to list and attachments.
+- Double-check to include the right date, subject, list and attachments.

 Sample Status Report

 Following these guidelines, we arrived at the below Status Report.

 For the convenience of our readers, we have included 3 sheets conveying different levels of information that they can convey.